sigcsets/sigcse2017/attendees/supporters.md

 {% assign prevdate = "" %}

-{% for event in site.data.sponsor-sessions %}
+{% for event in site.data.supporter-sessions %}

 {% assign thisdate = event.date %}
 {% if thisdate != prevdate %}